 Here’s what to share in the classroom:

-- Additional learning materials or links to third-party tools to support interaction, such as quizzes, forums, and other interactive software
+Additional learning materials or links to approved third-party tools

-A flex class is not entirely self-paced (where teachers essentially sell learning content to parents) nor can it be an exact replica of an existing live (multi-day/ongoing) class.
-Teachers should create assignments and deadlines for learners to follow throughout the course.
+A Flex Class is not entirely self-paced (where teachers essentially sell learning content to parents) nor can it be an exact replica of an existing live (multi-day/ongoing) class.
+Educators should create their own content, assignments, and deadlines for learners to follow throughout the course, while still providing timely encouragement, guidance, and feedback to learners.
 We want to ensure that students are given a rich learning experience, and not left to learn content on their own.

 Follow existing policies!

 As always, be sure to follow our class content policy and all other Outschool policies when running a Flex Class.